robot-locomotion/dwl/README.md

-The Dynamic Whole-Body Locomotion library (DWL)
+The Dynamic Whole-body Locomotion library (DWL)
 ===============================================

 This is the core of DWL